akri16/cloud-help/linux-fundamentals/networking.md

 - Use `ping` to check a host
 - Use `ip route show` to see the router config
 - Use `ip a` for seeing the ip configurations

+## Beej's guide to networking
+- Everything in linux is a file
+- There are basically 2 types of sockets:
+      - Stream Socket
+      - Datagram Socket